AdamKyle/flare/resources/info/tips/section-1.md

 however later, we will learn about [enchantments](/information/enchanting) and [random enchants (uniques)](/information/random-enchants) that turn your items green!

 These can further raise the states, even specialize in specific stats, skills, damage types and so on.
-Later when you are not weak and pathetic and can hold your own, you can invest in these items. we will even do some later on!
+Later when you are not weak and pathetic and can hold your own, you can invest in these items.
+We will even do some later on!
 How fun!

 Come now child, back to the task at hand ...